igormironchik/md-pdf/tests/manual/footnotes.md

 reviewers, American and otherwise, were consistent in praising the publication for its readability and comprehensiveness, as well as its epigraphic trustworthiness and philological authority.
-No one doubted the accuracy of Breasted’s hieroglyphic copies nor the quality of his translations.
+No one doubted the accuracy of Breasted's hieroglyphic copies nor the quality of his translations.
 What is interesting, however, was the reaction of certain English and French colleagues.
 The issues where they found fault sometimes